Skip to main content

 Every atom in the solid is bonded covalently to its neighbours in a 3D giant lattice.
 There are no discrete molecules.
 Examples: diamond, silicon dioxide (quartz), silicon carbide.

-What is covalent layered substances?
+What are covalent layered substances?

 Show answer